 15 Test Drive Unlimited 2

-Car racing on a road
+Car racing on a road in Test Drive Unlimited 2

-• 618 Square Miles - 1,800+ Miles of Road
+• 618 Square Miles; 1,800+ Miles of Road

 Technically, Test Drive Unlimited 2 has two maps, but when added together they total 618 sq. miles.
 This provides a large open world for the player to explore as they wish.
 Besides participating in races the player can also purchase new cars and real estate.
 The two maps are both islands; one is the Hawaiian island of Oahu, and the other is the Spanish island of Ibiza.